Appease/CreateNuGetPackage/README.md

 ####What parameters are available?

 #####IncludeCsprojAndOrNuspecPath
 A String[] representing included .nuspec and/or .csproj file paths.
-Either literal or wildcard paths are allowed; defaults is all .nuspec files within your project root dir @ any depth unless .csproj files found by same name in which case .csproj will be used
+Either literal or wildcard paths are allowed; default is all .nuspec files within your project root dir @ any depth unless .csproj files found by same name in which case .csproj will be used
 ```PowerShell
 [String[]]